-Morten Koch Andersen holds a PhD in International Development Studies from Roskilde University in Denmark.
-His research areas are in the fields of human rights documentation, rule of law practices, corruption, torture and violence, impunity and discretion, and unequal citizenship, mainly in South Asia.
+Morten Koch Andersen holds a PhD in International Development Studies from Roskilde University.
+His research interests are in the fields of human rights documentation, rule of law practices, public authority, corruption, torture and violence, impunity and discretion, and unequal citizenship.

 He specializes in the interdisciplinary study of the nexus between corruption, human rights and development, mainly in South Asia.

 The key questions of his research are, the paradoxes and dilemmas in: